Meet The Director

 Early in her career Ashley fell in love with Vestibular, Neurological & Balance Rehabilitation.
 She has vast experience treating such conditions in the Public and Private Health Sectors, here in Australia and the United Kingdom.

 Before starting VertiGO Physio and Rehab, Ashley largely performed roles within the Neurological Physiotherapy arena.
-Ashley’s regular caseload in such roles consisted of assessing and managing patients with an array of conditions: Traumatic Brain Injury, Stroke, Spinal Cord Injury, Parkinson’s Disease, Multiple Sclerosis and Motor Neuron Disease; from acute presentation through to community rehabilitation.
+Ashley’s regular caseload in such roles consisted of assessing and managing patients with an array of conditions: Traumatic Brain Injury, Stroke, Spinal Cord Injury, Parkinson’s Disease, Multiple Sclerosis and Motor Neuron Disease; from acute presentations through to community rehabilitation.
 Ashley would commonly work within large multi-disciplinary teams as the case co-ordinator for complex presentations.
-Skills obtained through such experience is highly transferable over to the Vestibular Rehab field and Ashley commonly acts as a case co-ordinator for her Vertigo Physio and Rehab clients.
+Skills obtained through such experience are highly transferable over to the Vestibular Rehab field and Ashley commonly acts as a case co-ordinator for her VertiGO Physio and Rehab clients.

 Ashley's work experience is impressive and her additional training extensive.
 She has fulfilled Senior Neurological Physiotherapy roles in Level 1 Trauma Centres across London.
-Ashley has completed the Vestibular Education Australia Postgraduate, exam based, Vestibular Competency Training Program.
+Ashley has completed the Vestibular Education Australia Postgraduate, exam based, Vestibular Competency Training Program and now often acts now as a sessional tutor and examiner.
 Additional post graduate courses completed by Ashley have heavily focused on advancing skills in Neurological, Vestibular, Concussion- Management and Balance Rehabilitation.
 On top of her own experience Ashley is mentored by some of the most respected Vestibular Physiotherapists in Queensland.
-She is a member of the Neuro-Otology Society of Australia and Australian College of Physiotherapists.
-Additional to the advanced training in Neurological and Vestibular Physiotherapy, Ashley is now a certified Complete Concussion Management Practitioner (CCMI).
-This training involved 40 hours of intensive online modules and exams covering concussion assessment and management from acute to chronic phases.
+She is a member of the Neuro-Otological Society of Australia and Australian College of Physiotherapists.
+Additional to the advanced training in Neurological and Vestibular Physiotherapy, Ashley is an Advanced Concussion Physiotherapist within the Sunshine Coast Hospital and Health Service.

 With the use of infra-red video technology Ashley performs thorough assessments of the vestibular system to determine the likely cause of dizziness/vertigo.
 She then prescribes individualised vestibular rehabilitation programs to suit.
-Common conditions that Ashley’s training allows her to manage effectively and efficiently are: BPPV, Vestibular Hypofunction (unilateral/bilateral), Vestibular Migraine, Post-Concussion Syndrome, Neurological Disorders and patients who are suffering from impaired balance.
+Common conditions that Ashley’s training allows her to manage effectively and efficiently are: BPPV, Vestibular Hypofunction (unilateral/bilateral), Vestibular Migraine, Persisting Post Concussive Symptoms, Neurological Disorders and patients who are suffering from impaired balance.

 Outside of work Ashley spends her time with her family (2 children, Husband & Golden Retriever- ‘Diego’) at the beach, parks or anywhere outdoors.